-There is one caveat on BlueDriver’s compatibility: enhanced codes aren’t available on all vehicles.
-This includes diagnosis of all non-OBD2 systems.
+There is one caveat on BlueDriver’s compatibility: enhanced codes aren’t available on all vehicles, including the diagnosis of all non-OBD2 systems.
 At the moment, these functions are available on 14 manufacturers.
-BlueDriver does continuously update, so they may add more in the future.
+BlueDriver does continuously update so that they may add more in the future.

 3. Apps, Software, And Updates

 BlueDriver works exclusively with the BlueDriver app.
 The app is free to download and is compatible with all major platforms (Android, iOS, and Windows).
 Once you have it installed, the app updates automatically for free.

 There are two versions of the BAFX app.
 One of them uses Bluetooth and is compatible with devices that use Windows and Android operating systems.
 They also have a Wi-Fi version that will work with iOS devices.